Malware-Hunter/datasets/preprocessed/binaries/balanced_samples20k_features200/README.md

 ## Overview

 This dataset has been carefully balanced to include 10,000 samples per class (malware and benign) to ensure a fair and unbiased analysis.
-To optimize the dataset for efficient analysis and machine learning tasks, a maximum of 200 features have been selected using the Chi-Squared feature selection method.
+To optimize the dataset for efficient analysis and machine learning tasks, a maximum of 200 features have been selected using the **Chi-Squared feature selection** method.
 Additionally, irrelevant features, which have a single value across all samples, have been deleted to enhance the quality and usability of the data.
+The **RandomUnderSampler** method was used to ensure a balanced distribution between the classes.

 ## Binaries